-The rifle was found to be so effective that it continued in service for over 150 years.
+The rifle was found to be so effective that it continued in service for over 150 years, although this was also partly due to the Future Weapons Development Ban passed in 2036.
 In addition, three variants, the M656P marksman rifle, the M950P heavy-barrel assault rifle, and the M933P carbine have also been developed from the M16A5P and serve alongside it.

 |Weapon Designation:||Rifle, 5.6mm, Pulse-Fired, M16A5P|

 |Length:||39.5 in (1,003 mm) (fixed stock/collapsible stock open)|

 |Action:||Gas-operated direct impingement, electronically ignited cartridges|